ADORSYS-GIS/openstack/docs/ansible_docs.md

 ## Prerequisites

-Before diving into Ansible, its installation is greatly necessary.
-To do so, follow the tutorial on how to install Ansible here:
+Before getting started with Ansible, make sure it's installed on your machine.
+You can follow the installation instructions for your specific OS using the link below:

 - [Ansible Installation](/docs/tutorials/ansible_tuto.md)